OfficialBeatzcoin/tronsr-template/TEAM.md

 Responsible for the strategic formalization of artist relations while developing and enhancing existing relationships.
 - [x] Acts as the main contact/liaison between VibraVid Inc. and artists in their respective industries.
 - [x] Works with relative enterprises to further fortify the VibraVid brand and presence.

+## Human Resources Manager - Mike Patraw

+Preparing or updating employment records related to hiring, transferring, promoting, and terminating.
+Explaining human resources policies, procedures, laws, and standards to new and existing employees.
+Ensuring new hire paperwork is completed and processed.

 ## Project Manager - Steve Lourenco